 Here are the best camping sinks we’ve found.

-Clever and under £15 too.
+Clever and at a good price.
 The washing up bowl has good handles and a plug for draining.

 When you fold it down, the base becomes a chopping board.